Eliasjoneborg/incidence-of-opportunities-for-improvement/Study-Plan.md

 and a transport by ambulance or helicopter to the Karolinska University Hospital trauma center is subsequently undertaken.
-At arrival, they are taken to the trauma room where they are met by a surgeon who assumes the role as trauma leader, an anesthesiologist, an orthopedist, a radiologist, a surgical nurse, an assistant surgical nurse, a nurse anesthetist, an emergency medicine nurse, an emergency medicine assistant nurse and a radiology nurse.
+At arrival, they are taken to the trauma room where they are met by a surgeon who assumes the role as trauma leader, an anesthesiologist, an orthopedic surgeon, a radiologist, a surgical nurse, an assistant surgical nurse, a nurse anesthetist, an emergency medicine nurse, an emergency medicine assistant nurse and a radiology nurse.
 A primary survey is then